-St. Lawrence College is committed to making our resources usable by all people, whatever their abilities or disabilities.
+St. Lawrence College is committed to making our resources fully accessible to all persons.
 This document will be made available in alternative format upon request.

 Research Freedom - includes the right to freedom to carry out research and disseminate and publish the results thereof; freedom to produce and perform creative works; freedom to acquire, preserve, and provide access to documentary material in all formats; Research freedom always entails freedom from institutional censorship.